wp-slab/slab-core/readme.md

 # Slab Core

-An example plugin using Slab components.
-See http://www.wp-slab.com/ for more information.
+The Slab framework.
+The core functionality to make your site better.
+See http://www.wp-slab.com/components/core for more information.